 3. How is Frontier able to charge such cheap fares?

 Frontier’s ultra-low fares are a result of its no-frills base packages.
 Frontier has two fares — called THE WORKS and THE PERKS — which allow fliers to get a price exemption on a carry-on bag and checked bag.

 Here is how those two tiers break down:

 When you see those super-cheap online deals that Frontier advertises, those are just base packages.
 There are a number of add-ons that you may well run into.
 Here are some of them:

 - All reservations made through the call center will incur a $10 booking fee per passenger.
 This fee is waived for all frequent flyer members of the EarlyReturns® Elite program on any fare.

 - To change your ticket, you’ll generally be charged a $99 fee.
 (It is waived for customers who purchased THE WORKS).

-- If there’s no change in the travel itinerary, Frontier will let you change the name on the ticket for $75.
+- If there’s no change in the travel itinerary, Frontier will let you change the name on a ticket for $75.

-Frontier won’t charge you for a seat if you let the airline choose it during check-in (don’t bet on sitting next to family).
+Frontier won’t charge you for a seat if you let the airline choose it during check-in (but don’t bet on sitting next to family).
 Otherwise, be prepared to pay up.

 Stretch Seats range from $20 to $25 depending on if you buy them via online, call center or at the ticket counter.